telerik/xamarin-forms-docs/controls/datagrid/features/localization.md

 ## Custom ResourceManager

-The second option for applying the localization is through setting a custom **ResourceManager**:
+The second option for applying localization is through setting a custom **ResourceManager**:

 <snippet id='datagrid-setting-the-custom-resource-manager-csharp'/>